agosztolai/MARBLE/README.md

 data = MARBLE.construct_dataset(pos, features=vel)
 ```

 The main attributes are `data.pos` - manifold positions concatenated, `data.x` - manifold signals concatenated and `data.y` - identifiers that tell you which manifold the poitn belongs to.
-There are other useful attributes too, if you are curious (detailed below).
+Read more about [other usedul data attributed](#construct).

 Now you can initialise and train a MARBLE model.